RishiAhuja/verbic/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get started you have to go to <a href='https://verbic.web.app'>Verbic</a> and type something in the search bar, youw will probably get a releated image, part-of-speech, like button, pronounciation, defination, example etc... <br>
+To get started you have to go to <a href='https://verbic.web.app'>Verbic</a> and type something in the search bar, you will probably get a releated image, part-of-speech, like button, pronounciation, definition, example etc. <br>
 At the top right corner you will be provided with Like counter, history panel, and theme manager.

 <!-- CONTACT -->